9 Types of Blackbirds in Alaska! (ID Guide)

 Rusty Blackbirds pose a concerning mystery to scientists.

-In Alaska, they have declined dramatically over the past 40 years, and no one knows why!
+In Alaska, they have declined dramatically (~85%) over the past 40 years, and no one knows why!
+The problem with studying these blackbirds is that they breed in Canada’s far northern boreal forests, where not many people are around to observe their behavior.

 Rusty Blackbird Range Map

 Their preferred habitats are wet forests, marshes, pond edges, and swamps.
-Many of these areas have been drained and converted to agricultural uses, which may play a part in the loss of Rusty Blackbirds.
+Many of these areas have been drained and converted to agricultural uses, which may contribute to the loss of Rusty Blackbirds.

-It’s also thought that the severe hunting of beavers over the past century has eliminated many smaller ponds, which is also another natural home used by these blackbirds.
+It’s also thought that the severe hunting of beavers over the past century has eliminated many smaller ponds, which are also another natural home used by these blackbirds.

 -